Free-fermion models and the two-dimensional Ising models under the zero field and imaginary field $i(\pi/2){k_B}T$: Methods

 \subsection{Weak-graph expansion}

 Weak-graph expansion is a useful tool in lattice statistical problems \cite{RN321, RN108}.
 In this paper, we use the version of weak-graph expansion method proposed by Wu, which was originally designed for the even eight-vertex model \cite{RN320} and later extended to the sixteen-vertex model \cite{RN130}.
 Applying the method to the sixteen-vertex model enables us to obtain a new set of vertex weights, with the partition function invariant.
-The details of the method are shown in Ref.~\cite{RN320}, and we only list the result for all sixteen rearranged weights \begin{widetext}
+The details of the method are shown in Ref.~\cite{RN320}, and we only list the result for all sixteen rearranged weights, expressed via a transformation matrix $\mathbf{M}$ as $\left\{{{\tilde \omega }_1}, {{\tilde \omega }_2}, \ldots, {{\tilde \omega }_{16}}\right\}^T=\frac{1}{4}\mathbf{M}\left\{{{\omega }_1}, {{ \omega }_2}, \ldots, {{\omega }_{16}}\right\}^T$, with